-Please provide data for the Fall 2016 cohort if available.
-If Fall 2016 cohort data are not available, provide data for the Fall 2015 cohort.
+Please provide data for the Fall 2018 cohort if available.
+If Fall 2018 cohort data are not available, provide data for the Fall 2017 cohort.

-Fall 2016 Cohort
+Fall 2018 Cohort

-Recipie nts of a Federal Pell Grant Recipients of a Subsidized Stafford Loan who did not receive a Pell Grant Students who did not receive either a Pell Grant or a subsidized Stafford Loan Total (sum of 3 columns to the left) Initial 2016 cohort of first-time, full-time, bachelor's (or equivalent) degree-seeking undergraduate students 47 57 164 268 В Of the initial 2016 cohort, how many did not persist and did not graduate for the following reasons: - Deceased - Permanently Disabled - Armed Forces - Foreign Aid Service of the Federal Government - Official church missions - Report Total Allowable Exclusions 0 С Final 2016 cohort, after adjusting for allowable exclusions 47 57 164 268 Of the initial 2016 cohort, how many completed the program in four years or less (by Aug.
-31, 2020) 42 41 129 212 Of the initial 2016 cohort, how many completed the program in more than four years but in five years or less (after Aug.
-31, 2020 and by Aug.
-31, 2021) 2 6 7 15 Of the initial 2016 cohort, how many completed the program in more than five years but in six years or less (after Aug.
-31, 2021 and by Aug.
-31, 2022) 0 0 3 3 G Total graduating within six years (sum of lines D, E, and F) 44 47 139 230 Н Six-year graduation rate for 2016 cohort (G divided by C) 93.6% 82.5% 84.8% 85.8%
+Recipients of a Federal Pell Grant Recipients of a Subsidized Stafford Loan who did not receive a Pell Grant Students who did not receive either a Pell Grant or a subsidized Stafford Loan Total (sum of 3 columns to the left) Initial 2018 cohort of first-time, full-time, bachelor's (or equivalent) degree-seeking undergraduate students 35 59 178 272 Of the initial 2018 cohort, how many did not persist and did not graduate for the following reasons: • Deceased • Permanently Disabled • Armed Forces • Foreign Aid Service of the Federal Government • Official church missions • Report Total Allowable Exclusions 0 0 1 1